Score

 Wednesday, 10:00 CET

-With the secure defaults question addressed, you turn to the risk assessment.
-The existing 3-page threat model was written before the Module 1 vulnerability.
-It covers network-level threats but missed the BLE authentication bypass entirely.
-The CRA requires a risk assessment that covers the product’s intended purpose, reasonably foreseeable use, and the product’s lifecycle — including maintenance and end-of-life.
+Secure defaults settled, you turn to the risk assessment.
+The existing 3-page threat model predates the Module 1 vulnerability and missed the BLE authentication bypass entirely.
+Regulation 2024/2847 requires an assessment covering intended purpose, reasonably foreseeable use, and the full product lifecycle — including maintenance and end-of-life.

-You have three options for the risk assessment scope, each with different cost, time, and thoroughness trade-offs.
+Three options on the table, each with different cost, time, and thoroughness trade-offs.

 Threat categoryK400 attack surfaceCurrent fileRequired